revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 ---

-17: What is Intermediate Language?
+17.What is Intermediate Language?

  ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)
 <details>
     <summary><b> Show Answer </b></summary>
 <blockquote>

-- A language that is generated from programming source code but it cannot be directly executed by the CPU.
+- A language that is generated from programming source code but, it cannot be directly executed by the CPU.
 - It is platform independent.
 - It can be run in any computer environment that has a runtime engine for the language.
 - Java is an example for Inermediate language.